 I have been experimenting with using Yesod to throw together a web application or two.
-My experience so far has been broadly positive—if you like computers to check things for you, I recommend it.
-That said, watching the full chain of dependencies fly past was moderately entertaining:
+My experience so far has been broadly positive—if you like computers to check things for you, I recommend it. ((assuming you like deciphering compiler error messages when the computer says no, that is)) That said, watching the full chain of dependencies fly past was moderately entertaining: ((for a quiet Wednesday morning…))

 An excellent parser-combinator library, widely imitated.
 This wouldn’t be funny, except…